I know. I know. School has started once again! Exciting, right? Time to say goodbye to your vacation, and say hello to your new class of pupils.

 6. Return student work with feedback.

-Students need to be able to follow their progression.
-What better way to help them track their progress than to return assignments with feedback in a timely manner?
+Students need to be able to follow their progress.
+What better way to help them track that than to return assignments with feedback in a timely manner?
 One week is the most a teacher should go before returning an assignment.
 Students like to know what we notice about their work.
-Feedback doesn’t always mean a grade; it can be giving a compliment, a question, or suggestions for some form of improvement.
-This shows that their work is meaningful and not simply busy work.
+Feedback doesn’t always mean a grade; it can be giving a compliment, a question or suggestions for some form of improvement.
+This shows that their work is not simply busy work.
 When they know you are truly examining their work, they’re more likely to put forth more effort.
 I have heard too many times from students, “What’s the point of doing it?
 (Insert teacher's name) is not going to grade it.”
 You don't want to be that teacher.

 Now that you know these six routine procedures, apply them to your daily teaching ritual and watch the transformation that takes shape.
 You'll see smoother transitions, fewer disruptions and improved learning outcomes.
 Sounds like a good school year to me!